akhanna222/Reg-tech/README.md

 ## Platform Features — Complete Capability Matrix

-Our platform combines the **government-to-government transmission pipeline** (like Regnology/Vizor) with **intelligent validation and onboarding** capabilities — delivering a single end-to-end solution.
+Our platform combines the **government-to-government transmission pipeline** with **intelligent validation and onboarding** capabilities — delivering a single end-to-end solution.

 ### Core Portals